CRCBC Board of Directors

 Henry is an attorney at a law firm in Baltimore, Maryland.
 His litigation practice covers a broad range of commercial matters, including construction, government contracts and procurement, business dissolutions, insurance contracts, employment, intellectual property, and tort claims.
 Henry regularly appears in federal and state courts and before administrative agencies.

-Kimberly Gaines, Member
+Kimberly Gaines, Treasurer

 Director